LimboDancer-Canary/LimboDancer.MCP/src/docs/LimboDancer.MCP — Architecture.md

-Great catch—and thanks for sharing the working ER syntax.
-Your fixes (UPPERCASE types, no comments) are the right way to make Mermaid 11.9.0 happy.

-Below is a **drop-in replacement** for your entire `Architecture.md`, with **all diagrams** rewritten to follow the same strict rules:

-* ASCII-only labels (no smart arrows or unicode).
-* No inline comments inside Mermaid.
-* ER types in UPPERCASE: `UUID`, `STRING`, `DATETIME`, `TEXT`.
-* No line breaks or special formatting inside node labels.

----

 # LimboDancer.MCP — Architecture

 > Target stack: .NET 9, Azure Container Apps, Azure OpenAI, Azure AI Search (vector/hybrid), Azure Cosmos DB (Gremlin API), Azure Database for PostgreSQL – Flexible Server, Azure Service Bus, Azure Blob Storage, Application Insights (OTEL).